shabineshshankar/SignalRCommServer/README.md

 # Configuration
 The directory to be added to the FileWatcher can be configured in the apsettings.json using the key '<b>WatcherDirectoryPath<b>'.

-*<b>Note<b>:If this key is left empty  or invalid path is given the application will create a directory and added it to the filewatcher.*
+*<b>Note<b>:If this key is left empty  or invalid path is given the application will create a directory and add it to the filewatcher.*